-If you have kids at your football nfl activity (or adults who are young at heart), organize a games of hot potato with a football.
-Have ever members of the church sit in a circle and toss the football to each other while you play music.
+If you have kids at your football NFL activity (or adults who are young at heart), organize a game of hot potato with a football.
+Have members of the church sit in a circle and toss the football to each other while you play music.
 Stop the music at random points.
 The player who’s left holding the football when the music stops is out and must leave the circle.
 Continue this way until only one player is left.
 That person is the winner.
-Instead of playing music, another option is to play this games during commercial breaks and the person left holding the football when the commercial is over is out.
+Instead of playing music, another option is to play these games during commercial breaks and the person left holding the football when the commercial is over is out.

-Super Bowls Activities for Rent for your Church Event
+Super Bowl Activities for Rent for your Church Event

-These are some of the most wanted and most enjoyed super bowl nfl activation games or activities you can consider renting them to spice up your church event.
+These are some of the most wanted and most enjoyed super bowl NFL activation games or activities you can consider renting to spice up your church event.

-The little ones will love the Dallas Cowboy themed funhouse, complete with jumping floor, ladder, and slide for younger football fans.
+The little ones will love the Dallas Cowboy-themed funhouse, complete with a jumping floor, ladder, and slide for younger football fans.

 Your guests will be scrambling to see who comes out on top.
 Two opponents start on a 50′ long, 16′ wide, and 20′ high inflatable field.
 Players take off and climb a wall, challenge the blocking dummies, conquer the hill, and squirm through tunnels to make it to the end zone.

-The Football Challenge inflatable games offers the full stadium experience to any players that walk on to the field.
-This dual-player games tests both their passing and running games, for a full-on football experience.
+The Football Challenge inflatable games offer the full stadium experience to any players that walk onto the field.
+These dual-player games test both their passing and running games, for a full-on football experience.

 Two contestants strap on bungee cords and run full tilt down the lane, trying to stick their Velcro markers on the far wall – without springing backward in the process.
 The first one to stick their marker on the wall wins.

-Super bowl Event Ideas Churches and Church Super Bowl Party
+Super Bowl Event Ideas for Churches and Church Super Bowl Party